wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Ken:** What are these???
 These won't work.
 They don't have the necessary torque to deal with stone this dense.
 I should know, I was in charge of the Channel Tunnel project.
 Allow me to educate you about the geological manifestation of this particular area, you see...

-**Gertrude:** Silence!
+**Jackie:** Silence!
 You will begin digging

 **Ken:** I can't do digging, It's my back you see...
 I've got a blue badge!

 **Dorothy:** Oh be quiet Ken...
 He only got it so he could park nearer the library.

-**Amelia:** This is your final warning.
+**Gertrude:** This is your final warning.
 You will do as we command, or... _points at a convulsing Bearass who is still on the floor_

 **Dorothy:** I think we should do what they say Ken, look what they did to that lovely Bearass.